lowspin/CarND-Proj05-Vehicle-Detection/README.md

 - cell_per_block = 2
 - hog_channel = 'ALL'

-In addition, the following parameters are used for the color histogram (`lesson_functions.py` lines 44-52) and resized image (`lesson_functions.py` lines 38-42) features discussed in class:
+In addition, the following parameters are used for the color histogram (`lesson_functions.py` lines 44-52) and spatially binned color (`lesson_functions.py` lines 38-42) features discussed in class:
 - spatial_size = (16, 16)
 - hist_bins = 16
 - spatial_feat = True